BESPlaybook/BESPlaybook/docs/ux/3-3-1-2-surveys.md

 ## Product/output

-[links] Categorizing responses to open-ended questions can provide rough quantitative measures around frequency of similar responses.
+Categorizing responses to open-ended questions can provide rough quantitative measures around frequency of similar responses.
 (For example, answers like “Site is slow” and “Pages take too long to load” could both be categorized as “Site performance does not meet expectations.”)

 Close-ended questions frequently already lend themselves to this sort aggregate quantifying.
-This data can then provide support and evidence to personas and user scenarios, as well as help prioritize remediation efforts for major existing deficiencies.
+This data can then provide support and evidence to [personas](3-3-2-1-personas.md) and [user scenarios](3-3-2-2-scenarios.md), as well as help prioritize remediation efforts for major existing deficiencies.

-The individual open-ended responses themselves can uncover topics for follow-up user interview sessions around intents, motivations, and frustrations, especially if your survey’s respondents allow their identities to be known and agree to participate further.
+The individual open-ended responses themselves can uncover topics for follow-up [user interview sessions](3-3-1-1-interviews.md) around intents, motivations, and frustrations, especially if your survey’s respondents allow their identities to be known and agree to participate further.

 ## Practical considerations